US Army Center of Military History

 26 May 2026

-Read time: 6 Minutes
+Read time: 8 Minutes

 The Special Relationship Between the UK and USA

 The rupture that created the United States ultimately forged one of the most enduring alliances in modern history.
-Robert Hardman, author of “Elizabeth II: In Private.
+Robert Hardman, author of Elizabeth II: In Private.
 In Public.
-The Inside Story”, explores how personal ties at the highest level helped shape a ‘special relationship’ between the United Kingdom and the United States that extends beyond politics and reflects a lasting transatlantic alliance.
+The Inside Story, explores how personal ties at the highest level helped shape a ‘special relationship’ that transcends politics.

 From American Independence to a Lasting Alliance

 ‘America is lost!’ wrote George III in one of the most celebrated documents in the Royal Archives at Windsor Castle.
 ‘Must we fall beneath the blow?’
-The loss of his North American colonies 250 years ago this summer is sometimes cited as a trigger for his first bout of ‘madness’, though his initial nervous breakdown would not occur until more than a decade after the founding fathers of the USA signed the Declaration of Independence on 4 July 1776.
+The loss of his North American colonies 250 years ago this summer is sometimes cited as a trigger for his first bout of ‘madness’, though his initial nervous breakdown would not actually occur until more than a decade after the founding fathers of the USA signed the Declaration of Independence on July 4, 1776.

 The final defeat would not occur until the Battle of Yorktown six years later.
 Nonetheless, the whole business distressed George so profoundly that he even contemplated abdication.